satkis/receptai/ragaujam_PRD.md

 ## Overview

 A multilingual, SEO-optimized recipe website that allows users to browse, filter, and eventually submit recipes.
-The MVP will focus on Lithuanian content, then expand to support English and other languages.
-Recipes are grouped by manually curated tags (e.g., "vegetariška", "30 minučių") and searchable using various filters (e.g., cuisine, dietary, cooking time).
-MongoDB will be used with indexing to support fast filtering and future scalability.
+The MVP focuses on Lithuanian content with MongoDB Atlas cloud database.
+Recipes are grouped by manually curated tags (e.g., "vegetariška", "30 minučių") and searchable using various filters.
+Built with Next.js, React, Tailwind CSS, and DaisyUI with mobile-first design principles.

+**Current Status:** ✅ MVP Phase 1 - Core functionality implemented with MongoDB Atlas integration.

 ## Goals